-The program in Counseling provides professionals with theoretical frameworks and competencies that prepare them to provide counseling services.
-Within the Counseling Program, there are three degree concentrations.
-These are clinical mental health counseling, school counseling, and college student development.
+The Counseling Program provides professionals with theoretical frameworks and competencies that prepare them to provide counseling services.
+There are three degree concentrations within the program: clinical mental health counseling, college student development, and school counseling.
 The concentrations in clinical mental health counseling and school counseling integrate Illinois state requirements for licensure, and all concentrations meet national standards for professional practice.
-School counseling and college student development programs are 72 credit hours and the clinical mental health counseling program is 90 credit hours.
+School counseling and college student development programs are 72 credit hours, and the clinical mental health counseling program is 90 credit hours.
 All concentrations include a 100 hour practicum, and a 600 hour internship.
-These clinical experiences are mandatory, and for the school counseling and clinical mental health counseling concentrations they are required by the state for licensure.
-A degree from this program gives rise to career opportunities such as school counseling in elementary, middle, and high schools; counseling in community agencies; counseling in higher education; career counseling through the lifespan; counseling in hospitals or institutional-care settings; group counseling; couples and family counseling; or counseling in private practice, depending upon the chosen concentration.
+These clinical experiences are mandatory, and for the school counseling and clinical mental health counseling concentrations, they are required by the state for licensure.
+A degree from this program prepares students for career opportunities such as school counseling in elementary, middle, and high schools; counseling in community agencies; counseling in higher education; career counseling through the lifespan; counseling in hospitals or institutional-care settings; group counseling; couples and family counseling; or counseling in private practice, depending upon the chosen concentration.
 All of the concentrations emphasize and are designed to foster leadership, advocacy, and social justice.

 The Counseling program has three concentrations:

 School Counseling Licensure Option

 The Counseling program’s School Counseling concentration is an Illinois State Board of Education (ISBE) approved program for the Illinois Professional Educator License with an endorsement in School Counseling.